-Exodus
+Exodus SWBLI5123

 An exegetical study of Exodus designed to enable the student to understand and interpret the biblical message.
 Primary attention will be given to the form and content of the text itself: its background and history, distinctive literary traits, the flow of the argument, and the application of its truths in the contemporary setting.
-Credits: 2.00

-Ruth
+Ruth SWBLI5127

 An exegetical study of Ruth designed to enable the student to understand and interpret the biblical message.
-Primary attention will be given to the form and content of the text itself: its background and history distinctive literary traits the flow of Credits: 2.00
+Primary attention will be given to the form and content of the text itself: its background and history distinctive literary traits, the flow of the argument, and the application of its truths in the contemporary setting.